Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.1 - Air Crash Investigation/README.md

     @workspace #terminalSelection #file:FlightsController.cs how to fix this
     ```

-- GitHub Copilot Chat extension will open and explain the code in a human readable format, instead of the technical exception message.
+- GitHub Copilot Chat will open and explain the code in a human readable format, instead of the technical exception message.

 <img src="../../Images/Screenshot-LackOfFuel.png" width="800">